William Juhasz: Early life to World War II

 They would have three children together: Francis Juhasz, born Haas Ferenc (25 June 1925, died 1977), Lester Shepard, born Juhasz Laszlo (27 September 1929, died 2014), and Joseph Juhasz, born Juhaszi Jozsef Borisz (30 January 1938).

 One of the members of his circle, Bence Szabolcsi's father-in-law Győző Andor, who was the proprietor of an eponymous respected publishing house, provided William with the opportunity to edit several encyclopedias as well as the writing of numerous entries in these.
 The entries in Encyclopedia of the Theater (Szinészeti lexikon) dealing with the ancient history of dance and drama in which he developed his ideas regarding symbolism in performance art, received very favorable notice not merely in Hungary but elsewhere in the world as well.
 With this, his career as a non-university educated intellectual was under way.

 William Juhasz was passionate for many different branches of the humanities, the social sciences and the arts; he read widely and his career spanned an unusually wide swath of human learning and performance.
 For example, as a young man he participated in the archaeological work of Nándor Fettich, he wrote a science fiction novel, he wrote poetry (unpublished), he did editorial work for several publishers.
 In effect he became something of a Renaissance man, a polyhistor, someone who can synthesize and distill important information and lines of thought with originality and purpose.
 His work in comparative religious history encompasses original research, and in some ways he was extraordinarily proud of having been able to do that in addition to his other labors.
 During the 1937-1938 period as the anti-intellectual, anti-Semitic, and anti-democratic climate in Europe increasingly darkens the landscape, William and Mary give serious consideration to emigration to Canada, along with some of their close circle.
 In fact, they do not emigrate at this time and, by 1939, the window of opportunity for emigration had closed.

-His encyclopedic knowledge made him a natural choice for editing encyclopedias (or writing entries in them); his knowledge of languages and his fine Hungarian style made him a natural choice as translator from German and English to Hungarian; he wrote for periodicals, newspapers and reviews on many subjects of interest to him and he began a career of publishing works on history, travel, and cultural history in this period.
-By the time he was 40 years old he was a known quantity with a known readership in Hungary, and his name was to some measure a guarantee of quality and of success.
-Some of the more important work from this period are:
+He worked as an editor and contributor to encyclopedias, and as a translator from German and English into Hungarian.
+He also wrote for periodicals, newspapers, and reviews, and published works on history, travel, and cultural history.
+By the age of 40, his work had gained a readership in Hungary.
+Notable works from this period include: